shivansh113/sneaker_drop/README.md

 # Sneaker Drop

 A web application to help you scrape certain websites to see what sneakers have been newly released.
+Utlizes the Django framework to help build my project.
+With a python backend with reliance on the BeautifulSoup, Requests and the Selenium library to assist with the scraping process.
 ## Tech Stack

 <div>